sno2/minifier/README.md

 import { Minifier } from "https://deno.land/x/minifier/mod.ts"
 ```

+## Docs

+The `Minifier` class contains everything that there is that is needed with this module.
+Here is a list of the methods and how to use them:

+#### `.string(str: string, mimeType: string): string`

+The `string` method takes in two required paramaters that are both strings.
+The first string is to be the string that you wish to minify, and the second being the mime type of the string that you wish to minify.
+The method will then return the value of the given string parameter minified.
+Here are the mime types that are currently supported with the `string` method:

+#### `.file(filepath: string, mimeType: string): Promise<void>`

+The asynchronous `file` method also takes in two required string parameters with the first being the path to the file and the second being the mime type of the file.
+The method will then minify that file using the minification method set for the given mime type.
+Here are the mime types that are currently supported with the `file` method:

 ## CLI

 The Minifier CLI is still in development, therefore there may be syntax changes and better error support later.